 According to a University of Toronto engineering professor, there are public places in the city that require life-saving devices.

-Some of the main downtown areas that are hot spots include Queen and Bay, Spadina and Dundas as well as Gerrard and Jarvis.
+Some of the main downtown areas that are considered as potential hot spots include Queen and Bay, Spadina and Dundas as well as Gerrard and Jarvis.
 At the present, no one regulates where the defibrillators are installed in Ontario.

-Timothy Chan created a mathematical formula that attempts to identify geographies where there are clusters of cardiac arrest cases that are close together and where there are no available defibrillators.
+Timothy Chan created a mathematical formula that attempts to identify geographies, where there are clusters of cardiac arrest cases that are close together and areas where there is no access to defibrillators.

 Chan added that in the denser parts of downtown Toronto, people should not have to walk farther than 100 meters to obtain a defibrillator.